Please confirm topic selection

 • fibrin sealant

-• consists of two seperate mixtures
+• consists of two separate mixtures

 • one contains fibrin and factor XIII